mingchaoliao/mingchaoliao.github.io/_posts/2020-04-25-ckad-exam-guide.md

 |cronjobs|cj|
 |networkpolicies|netpol|

-In additional to the resource type short names, there are several other option short form that may be helpful.
+In addition to the resource type short names, there are several other option short forms that may be helpful.
 For example (with alias):

 |Full Command|Short Forms|
 |------------|-----------|